Venture Capital in Singapore: Importance and Process

 What Are Venture Capital Funds?

 Venture capital funds are investment funds that manage pooled capital from many investors to invest in startups and emerging companies.
-They often have specific focuses, like technology or health care, and operate with a longer-term investment horizon than traditional investment funds.
+They often have specific focuses, like technology or healthcare, and operate with a longer-term investment horizon than traditional investment funds.

 Who Is Important in the Financing of Venture Capital?